 This unit works to support Miyupimaatisiiu Committees in all communities and encourages them to work with Chiefs and Councils and to consult broadly in their communities—engaging individuals, families and organizations in the development of strategies to enhance Miyupimaatisiiun.

 Efforts to bring accreditation to the CBHSSJB continued.
 Accreditation is a CBHSSJB strategic objective—part of the process of implementing standards, best practices and continuous improvement of services.

 The aim of Cultural Safety is to align all CBHSSJB services with Cree cultural values and realities.
 This process is supported by consultation with the Nishiiyuu Council of Elders, bringing a cultural safety perspective to local and regional Clinical Coordination Integration Committees (CCIC), and providing cultural safety training to different groups within the organization.

-The Council of Chishaayiyuu (elders) provides guidance to the Board of Directors and the organization baed on their knowledge of Cree history, values and traditional healing practices.
+The Nishiiyuu Council of Elders provides guidance to the Board of Directors and the organization based on their knowledge of Cree history, values and traditional healing practices.

 - Laurie Petawabano

 In response to COVID-19, we wanted to share some of this knowledge with all Eeyouch and Eenouch so they can prevent and/or treat symptoms of COVID-19.

 The Cree Board of Health and Social Services of James Bay mourns the passing of leader Abel Kitchen, who passed away on February 2, 2018.